 Link Names can’t be repeated, and if you try, Halogen will auto-number them.
 Be descriptive so you can modify, remove, add or find your buckets.

 Click the Linking button on the Processing workspace toolbar.
 Here are all the links we’ve made so far, sorted by the tabs.
 See the seven Level links to the remotes.
-You can edit a link name by clicking on its rename icon rename.
+You can edit a link name by clicking on its rename icon .

 Click on the orange Narthex Level link to see its details.
 In the lower portion, the lit Master shows your current bucket, and the other lines are the sources to that bucket.
 If you forgot where you put your bucket, here’s where you can find it.
 You can see why good link names help, especially in larger systems.

 You can use the All Links dialog to clean up or re-make a link.
 Delete a link by highlighting a row and clicking the red X at the bottom right.
-Any corresponding purple linked links become unlinked unlinked.
+Any corresponding purple links become unlinked .
 This is helpful if you get confused, change your mind, or want to redo some links.
 Though it doesn’t affect this system, the link at the top has Priority over those below it, which can be shuffled in this list by highlighting a link and using the Priority buttons at the bottom.

 Many Fire Departments and city codes have sound system requirements.
 This city building code requires sound systems turn off so the alarm can be heard.
 Alarm systems usually provide a relay closure on a terminal block for the sound system.
 This building’s alarm system has a normally open relay closure that closes during an alarm.
 At installation time, attach a twisted-pair of wires to the HAL3s Logic In terminal 1 and ground.